Team building is an easy way to increase employee happiness, productivity, and morale.

 When this happens, there’s a decrease in productivity due to the uneven distribution of work.
 Projects will take longer, people will become stressed, and no one will be happy.

-Team building activities can help build trust amongst coworkers.
+Team building activities can help build trust among coworkers.
 When people are encouraged to work as a team, they’re forced to put faith in one another and play their part.
 When workers begin to trust their coworkers’ capabilities, they become more trusting in the actual workplace.

 Team-building activities will improve communication in the workplace, but they will also increase physical productivity.